 You should consult an attorney.
 The contract and/or the Virginia Landlord Tennant Act should be referenced. https://law.lis.virginia.gov/vacodepopularnames/virginia-residential-landlord-and-tenant-act/.
 You should consider § 55-248.15:1.
 Security deposits if the act applies.

 Hello.
 I would like to ask a question regarding marital agreement.
 Me and my soon-to-be ex-husband had signed on a marital agreement that I created this summer.
 We both notarized our signatures.
 He was going to file the agreement to the court with the divorce paper.
 However he crossed out his...
 Read more »

 If he signed before a notary but never delivered the proposed agreement to you then the acceptance of the offer may not be complete.
 Not "signed, sealed and delivered.".
-Otherwise, if there was a meeting of the minds supported by consideration then you probably have an enforceable agreement as...Read more »
+Otherwise, if there was a meeting of the minds supported by consideration then you probably have an enforceable...Read more »

 It is best that you contact an attorney.
 There may be a number of insurance policies that provide benefits.
 You may be covered by a policy of another in your household.
 Additionally, if the other driver was at fault, and you were not contributorily negligent then the other driver may be liable...Read more »

 The man would make himself not available due to drugs.
 He would go days without contact and the female was paying for cellular service for both parties.
 This was to be divided not her paying all of it.

 She didn't own any property, no jewelry, no car.
 All she had was a bank savings account with about 9k and a retirement account we found going through her stuff from a job she had years ago worth around 19k.
 We just wanted to close the bank account to pay for her funeral expenses and whatever...
 Read more »